-Classification: Classification in LAS 1.0 was essentially user defined and optional.
-LAS 1.1 defines a standard set of ASPRS classifications.
-In addition, the field is now mandatory.
+Classification: This filed represents the "class" attributes of a point.
 If a point has never been classified, this byte must be set to zero.
-There are no user defined classes since both point format 0 and point format 1 supply 8 bits per point for user defined operations.
+There are no user defined classes since all point formats 0 supply 8 bits per point for user defined operations.